2010 Arkansas elections: United States House

 All four of Arkansas's seats in the United States House of Representatives were up for election in 2010.
 Only one of the four incumbents sought re-election, Democrat Mike Ross of District 4.

 Results U.S. Congress District 01

-This is an open seat, as Democratic incumbent Marion Berry was retiring.
-Berry has always been reelected in this district by a wide margin since his first reelection campaign in 1998, and was unopposed in 2008.
+This was an open seat, as Democratic incumbent Marion Berry chose to retire.
+Berry was always reelected in this district by a wide margin since his first reelection campaign in 1998, and was unopposed in 2008.
 The district is very Republican (giving only 38% to Obama) on a national level despite a long history of electing Democrats to local and state level offices.

 Results U.S. Congress District 02

 This district was represented by seven term Democrat Vic Snyder who was unchallenged in 2008 and received 70% of the vote.
 Snyder announced that he would retire in 2010, reportedly after polls showed him trailing Republican Tim Griffin.